Back

 U.S. Market Dynamics and Consumer Preferences

-Past efforts to introduce very small vehicles, such as the Smart fortwo, resulted in disappointing sales figures and its eventual discontinuation in 2019 after a decade in the market.
-Automakers also tend to realize higher profit margins on larger vehicles, such as trucks and SUVs.
-Industry analysis and observations from kei car enthusiasts suggest that widespread adoption of these small, slower, and less expensive vehicles in the U.S. is considered unlikely.
+Past attempts to introduce very small vehicles to the U.S. market, such as the Smart fortwo, resulted in limited sales and its eventual discontinuation in 2019 after a decade.
+Automotive industry analysis indicates that automakers also tend to realize higher profit margins on larger vehicles like trucks and SUVs.
+Among kei car enthusiasts, there is a general skepticism regarding the widespread adoption of these small, slower, and less expensive vehicles by the general American public.